emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 `powerplants` is be changed to contain only information on powerplant name, company name, state, city, type of energy (solar, hydroelectric, etc.), lat, long.

+For next time:
+- [ ] get to library exploration.
+- [ ] upload new csvs to data file